annnairda/playwright-project/README.md

 # playwright-project

-This repository stores tasks from workshops on Playwright.
+This repository stores final project from workshops on Playwright.